Enhancement of optical coherence in $^{167}$Er:Y$_2$SiO$_5$ crystal at sub-Kelvin temperatures

-Pulsed optical spectroscopy (2PE and 3PE) deploys heterodyne method.
-An echo sequence is cerated by triggering the output of the RF signal generator SG1.
-Microwave pulses of certain length and durations creates optical sideband which is resonant with an erbium transition.
+Pulsed optical spectroscopy (2PE and 3PE) is implemented by using heterodyne method where the echo sequence is created by modulating the laser carrier via MZM.
+The modulating signals are powered by the RF signal generator SG1.
+Microwave pulses of varied length and durations create two optical sidebands (red- and blue-detuned), one of which (blue-detuned) is resonant with an erbium transition.
+The carrier and the red-detuned sideband are detuned from the erbium transitions.
 Another triggering sequence opens AOM only for the time of the echo generation pulses and its detection.
 The light power in the interacting sideband is estimated to be about $1~$mW.
 The interference between the carrier pulse and the echo signal is detected by a high-speed photoreceiver.
 The detected microwave pulse is amplified by using low-noise amplifier (LNA) and conventional $+26~$dB amplifier.
 The amplified microwave signal is mixed down to $30~$MHz with the help of the heterodyne SG2.
-After the band-pass filtration, the echo signal is finally detected by using a digitizing oscilloscope DOS-X. The full-experiment is controlled by using PC and MATLAB scripts.
+After the band-pass filtration, the echo signal is finally detected by using a digitizing oscilloscope DSO-X. The full-experiment is controlled by using PC and MATLAB scripts.